NEARFoundation/transaction-tracking-app-original/README.md

 Troubleshooting
 ===============

+## port conflict

+If you get an error message about a port conflict, try running `docker container ls` and see which containers are active.

+Then consider stopping each container via `docker stop {container ID}`, such as `docker stop b72358af5397`.
+Then try the Quick Start steps above again.

+## EPERM

 On Windows, if you're seeing an error containing `EPERM` it may be related to spaces in your path.
 Please see [this issue](https://github.com/zkat/npx/issues/209) for more details.